-Social Media Management Pricing UK 2026: What You Should Actually Pay
+Social Media Management Pricing UK 2026: What It Actually Costs

 Most businesses shopping for social media management get quoted anywhere from £250 to £5,000 per month.
 That's a massive range and it makes comparing agencies almost impossible.
 The truth is that pricing varies because the service varies.
 A £300 package from a freelancer is not the same product as a £2,500 retainer from an agency.
 Neither is inherently better but you need to know what you're actually buying.